 During our stay at home time, here are some digital resources for you to explore.

-Join us Tuesday mornings at 8:30 and Thursday evenings at 7:00 for a live recitation of the rosary on Facebook Live.
+Join us Tuesday and Thursday mornings at 8:30 for a live recitation of the rosary on Facebook Live.
 Aaron Giard, our Faith Formation director, will be leading the rosary for all to watch and participate.
 Pray along and add your intentions in the comments box.
 Visit https://www.facebook.com/hriccatholic/.

 Formed Catholic content (We have a membership.
 Just log on)

 Sonitus Sanctus (This blog is dedicated to bringing you free Catholic audio.
 "Faith then cometh by hearing; and hearing by the word of Christ."
 Rom 10:17)

 Catholic Education Resource Center (Since its inception, CERC has been compiling an Internet resource library and publishing a weekly E-Letter made up of compelling articles on the big issues in the faith and culture category.
 CERC is educating a broad range of Catholics and inquiring non-Catholics about the positive role the Catholic Church has played and continues to play in the world.
 You can sign up to receive their weekly e-letter. )